tuhinjubcse/MetaphorGenNAACL2021/README.md

 -      Preprocessed data for generator is inside /fairseq/metaphor folder .
 You can see bpe and idx files
 -      Preprocessed data for discriminator is inside /fairseq/metaphor-bin folder .

+If you want to use your own metaphor data for generator
+-     Create train and val source and target files for a finetuning seq2seq model.
+You can see my data format
+-     The input format has the TEXT portion to be replaced enclosed in <V>.
+You can emulate the same
+-     run sh preprocess1.sh and sh preprocess2.sh

+If you want to use your own metaphor data for discriminator
+-     Create train.tsv and dev.tsv in same tab seperated format
+-     ./examples/roberta/preprocess_GLUE_tasks.sh glue_data metaphor

+                  To run bart model sh trainbart.sh
+                  To run roberta model sh roberta_train.sh